jochemstoel/node-parallel-http/README.md

 ###Installation

 #####In node
-You will can install ode-parallel-http with [npm](https://www.npmjs.com/package/node-parallel-http):
+You will can install node-parallel-http with [npm](https://www.npmjs.com/package/node-parallel-http):

 ```cmd
 npm install node-parallel-http --save
 ```

 #####In the browser
-Just include the file ode-parallel-http.js from `/dist` directory with a script tag in your HTML:
+Just include the file node-parallel-http.js from `/dist` directory with a script tag in your HTML:

 ```html
 <script src="node-parallel-http.min.js"></script>